 Charles Jackson is my almost year old, lab hound mix that I rescued from the local Humane Society.
 The volunteers at the humane society told me he came from an overflow shelter in NC and had just arrived a couple of days ago.
 All they knew about him was that he may have been a stray, wasn’t an aggressive dog, but was protective of his food.
 I couldn’t blame Charlie for being protective of his food.
 He was mostly skin and bones, and the shelter was feeding him three times a day to try to put some weight on him.

-When we first did our meet and greet at the shelter Charlie was shy, but friendly, and seemed to have the sweetest disposition.
-I couldn’t imagine leaving the shelter without him, and Den fell in love with him too.
-So we decided that he was coming home with us.
+When I did the first meet and greet at the shelter Charlie was shy, but friendly, and seemed to have the sweetest disposition.
+I couldn’t imagine leaving the shelter without him.
+So I just had to bring him home!
 That day, April 1st, 2017 we adopted, Charles Jackson, a 44lbs, underweight, parasites-ridden puppy who was afraid to even go to the park.
-When Den and I adopted him we struggled to get him into the car because he was so afraid.
+When he was adopted him it was a struggle to get him into the car because he was so afraid.

 One week after we adopted Charlie!